Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

 Article 34

-1. Justice shall be administered in public courts established by law by judges appointed in the manner provided by this Constitution.\
+1. Justice shall be administered in courts established by law by judges appointed in the manner provided by this Constitution, and, save in such special and limited cases as may be prescribed by law, shall be administered in public.\
 2. The Courts shall comprise Courts of First Instance and a Court of Final Appeal.\
 3. 1.
 The Courts of First Instance shall include a High Court invested with full original jurisdiction in and power to determine all matters and questions whether of law or fact, civil or criminal.\
-    2. The jurisdiction of the High Court shall extend to the question of the validity of any law having regard to the provisions of this Constitution, and in all cases in which any such matter shall come into question the High Court alone shall exercise original jurisdiction.\
+    2. Save as otherwise provided by this Article, the jurisdiction of the High Court shall extend to the question of the validity of any law having regard to the provisions of this Constitution, and no such question shall be raised (whether by pleading, argument or otherwise) in any Court established under this or any other Article of this Constitution other than the High Court or the Supreme Court.\
+    3. No Court whatever shall have jurisdiction to question the validity of a law, or any provision of a law, the Bill for which shall have been referred to the Supreme Court by the President under Article 26 of this Constitution, or to question the validity of a provision of a law where the corresponding provision in the Bill for such law shall have been referred to the Supreme Court by the President under the said Article 26.\
-    3. The Courts of First Instance shall also include Courts of local and limited jurisdiction with a right of appeal as determined by law.\
+    4. The Courts of First Instance shall also include Courts of local and limited jurisdiction with a right of appeal as determined by law.\